natecostello/van_two_point_oh/electrical/battery/Battery_box_design.md

 * Assuming 10 points of compression, spring rate is 839.75 lbf/in ((265.34 - 199.00)/0.079).

-**To achieve this range of compression the spring must have a *spring rate* of at least the above value for each case and allow at least 0.79 in of compressive travel.**
+**To achieve this range of compression the spring must have a *spring rate* of no more than the above value for each case and allow at least 0.079 in of compressive travel.**

-**Candidate Springs**
+**Candidate Springs (must be 1 in or less in free length)**

 * For 15 points of compression, the following spring meets the above requirements:
   * LHL 625D 01 at $3.66 per spring [from here](https://www.leespring.com/compression-springs).
 This could use up to 5/16 all thread.

-  * LHL 1000C 01, LHL 750D 01, LHL 1000B 01 could also be used but are not close matches on *load at solid height*.
-LHL 1000B 01 would put us at 15.562 PSI at solid height.
+It would provide 12.394 PSI compressed solid at 100% SOC and 9.018 PSI at 0% SOC.

-* For 10 points of compression, the following spring meets the above requirements:
+* For 10 points of compression, the following springs meet the above requirements:

+  * LHL 750C 01 at $4.93 per spring [from here](https://www.leespring.com/compression-springs).
+This could use up to 3/8 all thread.
+It would provide 10.786 PSI compressed solid at 100% SOC and 7.9458 PSI at 0% SOC.

+  * LHL 1000B 01at $5.97 per spring [from here](https://www.leespring.com/compression-springs).
+This could use up to 1/2 all thread.
+It would provide 10.375 PSI compressed solid at 100% SOC and 8.1595 PSI at 0% SOC.
+  * LHL 1000C 01at $6.40 per spring [from here](https://www.leespring.com/compression-springs).
+This could use up to 1/2 all thread.
+It would provide 14.924 PSI compressed solid at 100% SOC and 10.994 PSI at 0% SOC.
-  * LHL 750D 01 at $5.53 per spring has a *load at solid height* of 287.5 lbf or 13.002 PSI and could use up to 3/8 all thread.
+  * LHL 750D 01at $5.53 per spring [from here](https://www.leespring.com/compression-springs).
+This could use up to 3/8 all thread.
+It would provide 13.002 PSI compressed solid at 100% SOC and 8.8709 PSI at 0% SOC.

-  * LHL 1000C 01has a *load at solid height* of 330 lbf or 14.942 PSI

 ### Design for Cell Testing and Top Balance

+**100% SOC Condition Compression**

+Cell dimensions are 6.85 x 8.07 in.
+Cell area is 55.279 in2.
+Assuming 12 PSI, this yields a total force of 663.35 lbf.
+Assuming 4 points of compression, this yields a force per compression point of 165.84 lbf.

+**To achieve this compressive force the spring must have a *load at solid height* of at least the above value for each case.
+If this parameter matches closely, setup will be easier by simply tightening to the solid condition at 100% SOC.**

+**0% SOC Condition Compression**

+Cell dimensions are 6.85 x 8.07 in.
+Cell area is 55.279 in2.
+Assuming 9 PSI, this yields a total force of 497.0 lbf.
+Assuming 4 points of compression, this yields a force per compression point of 124.38 lbf.

+**Growth Allowance**

+Assuming growth is 0.079 in (2 mm) from 0 to 100% SOC for four cells, total growth of a 16 cell stack would be 0.3160 in (8 mm).
+The spring rate for four points of compression, to achive the desired compression at each SOC, is 131.20 lbf/in ((165.84 - 124.38)/0.3160).

+**To achieve this range of compression the spring must have a *spring rate* of at nor more than above value for each case and allow at least 0.3160 in of compressive travel.**

+**Candidate Springs**

+For four points of compression, the following springs meet the above requirements:

+* LHL 750B 08 at $6.29 per spring [from here](https://www.leespring.com/compression-springs) has a load at solid height of 183 lbf, 1.43 in of travel, and a spring rate of 128 lbf/in.
+This could use up to 3/8 all thread.
+It would provide 13.242 PSI compressed solid at 100% SOC and 12.894 PSI at 0% SOC.

 ## Cell Interconnection